It is Generally Best to Self-Surender with a Criminal Defense Attorney by Your Side

 It is best not to deal with a warrant on your own.
 If a court issues a warrant for your arrest, it is best to hire a reputable, skilled criminal defense lawyer as soon as possible to assist you and get it canceled.

 How do I clear a warrant in Michigan?

 The only way to clear a warrant is to get it set aside or canceled by the issuing court.
 Your options are to self-surrender or hire legal counsel for help.

 Premier Criminal Defense Attorneys for Addressing Outstanding Warrants

 The top-rated attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully and proactively helped clients turn themselves in on outstanding warrants for decades in Wayne, Oakland, Macomb, Washtenaw, and Livingston counties and throughout Michigan, as well as in federal courts.
 We know all aspects of the process and have many astute strategies to address every circumstance.
-We will make the process as painless as possible and protect you every step of the way.
-Our attorneys will tenaciously act on your behalf to obtain the best result possible.
+Our attorneys will make the process as painless as possible and protect you every step of the way.
+Our attorneys will act on your behalf tenaciously to obtain the best result possible.